agusdwiaryanto/mass-file-check/readme.md

 This tool recode from zerobyte.

-$keyword = input text from u path find
+$keyword = input text from u file find